cpske/ISP/assignment/week9/refactor-pizzashop.md

        def price(self):
            return self.value
    ```
-   and update your test code in "main":
+   and update your test code:
    ```python
    if __name__ == "__main__":
        # test the PizzaSize enum